dmotz/natal/README.md

 - To change advanced settings run `natal xcode` to quickly open the Xcode project.

+- The Xcode-free workflow is for convenience.
+If you're encountering app crashes, you should open the Xcode project and run it from there to view errors.

 ## Dependencies
 As Natal is the orchestration of many individual tools, there are quite a few dependencies.